ros101/ros101-ros101.github.io/secure/unit10/faceted.md

 username: [alberto] password: [secret1!]
 ```

+Important disclaimer: the solution above is not safe in a multithreading environment.

+To properly address multithreading it is necessary to create a thread-dependent context that returns NORMAL/SAFE depending on the thread.

 ## References

 Elrad, T., Filman, R. E., & Bader, A. (2001).
 Aspect-oriented programming: Introduction.
 Communications of the ACM, 44(10), 29-32.